srideviraman1407/car_model_with_vin/README.md

 The custom API server we will use here is a Prometheus adapter which can collect metrics from Prometheus and send them to the HPA controller via REST queries

-Here is a sample metrics app that can be used
+Here is a sample metrics app that can be used to autoscale based on number of requests (http_request)

 ```
 cat sample-metrics-app.yaml